springboardmentor1317s-hub/campus-eventhub-team1/README.md

 - 👩‍💼 **College Admin Panel** for event and user management
 - 👑 **Super Admin Dashboard** with system-wide control
 - 📊 **Registration Management** with approval workflow
+- 💳 **Secure Payment Integration** with Stripe for paid events
 - 🎫 **QR-Based Ticket System** with automatic generation and email delivery
 - 📈 **Real-time Analytics** with interactive charts
+- ⭐ **Feedback & Rating System** with detailed comments and analytics
+- 📋 **Excel Data Export** with comprehensive registration details and ticket information
 - 🔍 **Advanced Filtering** and search capabilities
 - 📱 **Responsive Design** across all devices
 - 📋 **Activity Logging** for audit trails